 Growing Epacris from Seed

-Gwen is the leader of the Society’s Epacris Study Group.
+Gwen is the former leader of the Society’s Epacris Study Group.
 The following article is reproduced from the March 1999 issue of the Group’s Newsletter.

 Epacris seedlings often appear in gardens, particularly in areas where soil has been disturbed, but difficulties are often experienced in controlled propagation from seed.
 The aspects involved in the successful propagation of Epacris from seed appear to fall into four separate categories: